-Associate in Art in Social Sciences Degree Program Outcomes

-Outcomes for Transfer Degree Programs

-- Outcome 1: Demonstrate successful articulation of Seminole State College transfer degree programs to state and professional institutions of higher learning granting professional and baccalaureate degrees in Oklahoma. - Outcome 2: Demonstrate successful academic achievement by Seminole State College transfer degree students at primary receiving state baccalaureate institutions of higher learning in Oklahoma.
+Associate in Art in Social Sciences Degree Program Outcomes Outcomes for Transfer Degree Programs Outcome 1: Demonstrate successful articulation of Seminole State College transfer degree programs to state and professional institutions of higher learning granting professional and baccalaureate degrees in Oklahoma.
+Outcome 2: Demonstrate successful academic achievement by Seminole State College transfer degree students at primary receiving state baccalaureate institutions of higher learning in Oklahoma.
 Successful academic achievement is defined as the maintenance of satisfactory academic progress toward degree completion as determined by the receiving institution.
+Outcome 3: Students will demonstrate the ability to explain and analyze social systems.